Florida Tax Attorney

 While Florida does not have state income tax, other taxes such as property and business tax are handled by the Florida Department of Revenue.
 A Florida tax attorney can also provide assistance with this agency and state taxes.

-If you are facing an audit, or have a tax dispute, getting a tax attorney to help you is time sensitive.
-Fees, penalties and interest accumulate quickly.
-Your wages can be garnished or your property seized.
-Having a professional on your side that understands the tax system and how to work with the IRS or other tax collecting agencies will be invaluable.
-You may be afraid that you cannot afford a tax attorney.
-Often times you cannot afford not to have a tax attorney.
+You may be afraid that you cannot afford a tax attorney, but it may in fact be the case that you cannot afford not to have a tax attorney.
 Tax attorneys can help negotiate your re-payments to the IRS, reducing the amount owed.
 Often these reductions will more than make up for the cost of an attorney.
 Tax evasion can even lead to imprisonment; getting experienced legal representation can help resolve your tax problems quickly and effectively.

 Do you wonder if you are paying more than your fair share of taxes from your business or estate plan?
 Are you expecting a large financial payment and want to shield that from excess taxes?
 A Florida tax attorney can help you with these concerns also.
 Many people find their tax attorney as important to their financial well-being as their accountant or investment advisor.
 While we all have a civic duty to pay taxes, no one wants to pay more than necessary.
 In the long run, a relationship with a Florida taxation attorney can save you money.